skrey/yellow-extensions/snippets/piwik/README.md

 How to enable statistics?
 -------------------------
 Add Piwik to your footer snippet: `$yellow->snippet("piwik", SITEID, SERVERNAME)`.
-SITEID is the ID of your website, you can find it in the Piwik dashboard.
+`SITEID` is the ID of your website, you can find it in the Piwik dashboard.
-SERVERNAME is optional, it's the server name of your Piwik installation.
+`SERVERNAME` is the server name of your Piwik installation (optional).

 Example
 -------